 How to disable addons in IE9,10,11 – “Internet Explorer has stopped working”

 To disable addons in IE, click Tools beside the tabs on the topmost area (or Alt-X shortcut key), click Manage add-ons.

-Internet Explorer 9 (No Add-ons) – “Internet Explorer has stopped working”
+Internet Explorer 11,10,9 (No Add-ons) – “Internet Explorer has stopped working”

 To run IE without any add-on, go to Start, type Internet or Internet Explorer, then click on Internet Explorer (No Add-ons) link from the list.

 Close your IE session or Restart your computer

 If you simply want to quickly get rid of the error message, the best way is to force end the IE session by using the task manager.
 This method is for advanced computer users only.
 If you don’t know anything about task manager or CTRL – ALT – DEL, please do not attempt this solution yourself.
 Well, like I said, if you know about task manager, you know how to bring it up.
 Simply hit CTRL-ALT-DEL and select Task Manager (or right click taskbar and select Task manager).